lldelisle/myNGSanalysis/README.md

 You can also see them on [iwc website](https://iwc.galaxyproject.org/).

 There is also [a directory](./containers/) about containers and how to run RStudio server on clusters.

+There is [another one](./cluster) with files I put in my home of a cluster with slurm.